Board

 Peter Michalik.
 Photo: Christian S. Wirkner

-Board Member Zoology and Speaker of Curators
+Board Member Zoology

 PD Dr. Peter Michalik